Hans Rickheit: Career

 While living in Brattleboro, Vermont, Rickheit drew and self-published his first amateur graphic novel, Kill, Kill, Kill — a crude attempt at long-form graphic storytelling that was largely ignored (and deservedly so, according to Rickheit himself).

 In 1997, he moved into the basement of the Zeitgeist Gallery in Cambridge, Massachusetts, immersing himself in the local underground arts and performance scene.
 From 1995 to 2007, the Zeitgeist Gallery served as a hub for underground arts in the Boston area, hosting avant-garde music performances, poetry readings, film screenings, progressive political actions, pirate radio broadcasts, and various underground newspapers.

 During this period, Rickheit published the anthology newspaper The Cambridge Inferno, which featured work from many local cartoonists.
 Alongside numerous self-published mini-comics and promotional posters for gallery events and concerts, he wrote and illustrated multiple issues of his surrealist comic book Chrome Fetus.
-He also produced his second long-form graphic novel, Chloe, which won the Xeric Award in 2001.
+(He also produced his second long-form graphic novel, Chloe, which won the Xeric Award in 2001.

+Circa 2003, Rickheit also started serializing Cochlea & Eustachia, chronicling the surreal adventures of its title characters, who frequently appear in his works.
+The ongoing strip began being published in Seattle's alternative weekly The Stranger.

 In 2007, the Zeitgeist Gallery was transformed into its current incarnation, The Lily Pad.
 At that time, Rickheit moved to Philadelphia with microtonal violinist Katt Hernandez, for whom he created many posters and album covers.

 During this period, Richheit's comics appeared in various widely distributed anthologies, including Kramers Ergot, Hoax, Proper Gander, Paper Rodeo, Blurred Visions, and Danny Hellman’s Legal Action Comics and Typhon.